W-Ziheng/RM_CLASS/README.md

 ---

-If you have any suggestions or questions, please feel free to open an **issue** to initiate a discussion and give me a STAR.

-We will highly appreciate your feedback and collaboration.
+If you have any suggestions or questions, please feel free to open an **issue** to initiate a discussion and give me a **STAR** in the top right corner.We will highly appreciate your feedback and collaboration.

 ---